GLOrozcoM/waveq/README.md

 In August 2020, the Department of Energy (DOE) released a 2.7TiB wave hindcast and buoy data set containing wave characteristics along the Exclusive Economic Zone (EEZ) on the US west coast.
-Details regarding the data can be found on AWS(insert link) and the data's GitHub ReadME(insert link).
+Details regarding the data can be found on [AWS](https://registry.opendata.aws/wpto-pds-us-wave/) and the data's GitHub [ReadME](https://github.com/openEDI/documentation/blob/master/US_Wave.md).
 Data contain high resolution (up to hourly) read outs from over 600,000 points on the EEZ part of the US west coast and cover over 10 different wave variables.